gregemel/nodeReSTTemperature/README.md

 you should see:

 Hello<br>
-Gulp is running my app on  PORT: 8000
+Gulp is running Temperature app on PORT: 8000

 ### get